We Intend to Be Fully Inclusive

 We use the symbols « and » like quotes whenever we are paraphrasing a quote from someone.
 When we paraphrase something, this means we have deliberately made modifications to the original quote.

-May become, «All who harp on their woes, multiplies them manifold.»
+We would paraphrase this quote to make it more explicitly inclusive.
+It might then become, «All who harp on their woes, multiplies them manifold.»

 Why do you change a person’s quote?